trascastefan/github-qe1y8d/architecture.md

 - Real-time email count calculations

 ## Future Considerations
-- creating tags database
 -defining tags definition for prompting LLMs structured outputs to identify emails as having a specific tag
-- Email actions (archive, delete, etc.)
 - Creating column data model and integration with views and tags
 - defining columns for prompting LLMs structured outputs
 - defining UIs layers associated with columns
+- User authentication and account management
 - creating database integration
 - Search functionality
 - Optimized performance for large datasets

-- User authentication and account management
-- Email attachments
+- Read and understand Email attachments to structure data
 - Send emails to LLMs for tagging
 - Get Emails tags from LLMs
 - create logic for associating columns to tags